Prince William Frederick, Duke of Gloucester and Edinburgh: Marriage

-According to letters held in the archive of the artist and barrister's clerk Anthony Crosby, the Duke married Ann Maguire (1786-1850), in a clandestine ceremony on 6 July 1811 conducted at the house of his friend, Ann Hamilton, at 2 Grafton Street, Mayfair, London.
+According to letters held in the archive of the artist and barrister's clerk Anthony Crosby, the Duke married Ann Maguire (1786-1850), in a clandestine ceremony on 6 July 1811 conducted at the house of his friend, Ann Hamilton, at 2 Grafton Street, Mayfair.
 The ceremony was reportedly conducted by Thomas Pettingal, Rector of Easthampstead, Berkshire, with those present including Hamilton, Lady Jane Lanesborough (the widow of Brinsley Butler, 2nd Earl of Lanesborough) and her husband John King.
 Maguire claims the Duke maintained a relationship with her until his death in 1834.
 No marriage certificate is known, and any such marriage would be invalid under the Royal Marriages Act.
 After the Duke's death an annuity of £200 per year was purchased for Maguire from the Duke's estate.

 On 22 July 1816, William married his first cousin Princess Mary, the fourth daughter of King George III.
-The marriage took place at St. James's Palace, London.
+The marriage took place at St James's Palace, Westminster.
 On that day, the Prince Regent granted the Duke the style of His Royal Highness by Order in Council.

 The Duke and Duchess of Gloucester lived at Bagshot Park in Surrey.
 They had no children together; they had married when both were 40.
-The Duke had been encouraged to stay single, so that there might be a suitable groom for Princess Charlotte of Wales, who was expected to succeed to the throne, if no foreign match proved suitable; she had married Prince Leopold of Saxe-Coburg ten weeks earlier.
+The Duke had been encouraged to stay single, so that there might be a suitable bridegroom for Princess Charlotte of Wales, who was expected to succeed to the throne, if no foreign match proved suitable; she had married Prince Leopold of Saxe-Coburg ten weeks earlier.